Slot Fairness and Random Results

 1Predetermined theoretical payback percentages

-It is a well-known fact that slots have predetermined theoretical payback percentages.
-In other words, they are preprogrammed to return a specific percentage of all wagers made back to the players while the casino gets to keep the remainder.
+It is common knowledge that slots have predetermined theoretical payback percentages.
+In other words, they are preprogrammed to return a specific percentage of all wagers to players, while the casino keeps the rest.

-For example, if a given slot has a listed theoretical return of 96.50%, it will produce a house edge of 3.50%.
-Over time, one such game will pay back the cumulative amount of $96.50 while the house will retain $3.50 out of every $100 wagered on this particular machine.
-Of course, it takes a very long time and thousands of spins until return percentages and house edges begin to manifest themselves.
+For example, if a slot lists a theoretical return of 96.50%, it carries a house edge of 3.50%.
+Over time, such a game will pay back a cumulative $96.50 and retain $3.50 for the house out of every $100 wagered on that machine.
+Naturally, it takes thousands of spins before these return percentages and house edges start to materialize.

 2Preprogrammed and random at the same time

-This programming causes some players to question the randomness of the games.
-They ask themselves how can a slot be preprogrammed and random at the same time.
-This is indeed possible because slots are programmed to return a target percentage the same way table games like craps and roulette are.
+This type of programming leads some players to question the randomness of the games.
+They wonder how a slot can be both preprogrammed and random.
+It is possible because slots are programmed to return a target percentage just as table games like craps and roulette are.

-Their odds are adjusted in such a way so that the game always generates its expected return percentage.
-The slots are designed so that blank spaces appear more frequently than winning symbols.
-Respectively, the low-paying winning combinations are set to land more often than high-paying ones.
+The odds are calibrated so that the game consistently achieves its expected return percentage.
+Slots are structured so that blank spaces appear more often than winning symbols, and low-paying combinations occur more frequently than high-paying ones.

-The player will experience more losing rounds than winning ones on classic three-reel slots, and a person who plays five-reel video slots would register more wins for amounts smaller than the size of their wager than high-paying combinations.
+As a result, a player will encounter more losing spins than winning ones on classic three-reel machines, while someone playing five-reel video slots will record more wins that pay less than their wager compared with high-paying combinations.

 3Determination of the odds

-The game makers only determine the odds and let the RNG take care of the randomness of results.
-When gambling operators purchase machines from a given slot vendor, they can pick from several targeted return percentages.
+The game makers simply establish the odds and let the RNG handle the randomness of the results.
+When gambling operators purchase machines from a slot vendor, they can choose among several targeted return percentages.

-The same slot can be designed to pay back 89%, 91% or 94%, depending on the preferences of the gambling operator.
-Of course, these return percentages must fit into the requirements of the casino’s local regulatory body.
+The same slot can be configured to pay back 89%, 91%, or 94%, depending on the operator’s preferences.
+Naturally, these return percentages must comply with the requirements of the casino’s local regulatory body.

 Can You Beat the Random Number Generator in Slots?

-Another commonly asked question is whether players can beat a slot’s Random Number Generator.
-The short answer is this is technically possible, although very few people can actually achieve it.
+Another frequently asked question is whether players can beat a slot’s Random Number Generator.
+The short answer is that this is technically possible, although very few people have ever managed it.

-As we previously explained, some slots use pseudo Random Number Generators which rely on mathematical algorithms to produce unpredictable outcomes.
-This makes them susceptible to the attacks of hackers, but of course one needs to be a genius in the field of computer programming to succeed.
+As we previously explained, some slots use pseudo-Random Number Generators that rely on mathematical algorithms to produce unpredictable outcomes.
+This can leave them vulnerable to skilled hackers, but only someone with exceptional programming expertise is likely to succeed.

 blank Nevada Regulator's Employee Reprograms the RNG